NadavShaked/Applied_Cryptography_Workshop_Last/solana_api_gateway_server/README.md

 ### 4. Prove Subscription Simulation

-This endpoint allows the seller to simulate the proof verification for a storage subscription by submitting elastic curve points (`sigma` and `mu`).
+This endpoint allows the seller to simulate the proof verification for a storage subscription by submitting elliptic curve points (`sigma` and `mu`).
 It bypasses the on-chain BLS pairing operation due to compute unit limitations and sends a pre-verified result (`is_verified`) to the blockchain.

 **Endpoint:** `POST /prove` **Request Body:**